hanhanhan-kim/detectools/README.md

 ## How to use:

 Using `detectools` is simple!
-From anywehere, type the following in the command line:
+From anywhere, type the following in the command line:

 ```bash
 detectools